 This design is similar to the traditional wind shed, but it provides more coverage by sacrificing the groundsheet.
 The height of the paracord ridgeline determines the angle of the roof and the footprint of the shelter.
-It provides great wind deflection and rain runoff, but it doesn’t protect completely against the elements due to its lack of floor, flaps or sides.
+It offers excellent wind deflection and rain runoff, but it doesn’t protect entirely against the elements due to its lack of floor, flaps or sides.

 Related reading: Multiple fire types you can make in the wild